Presenting higher stacks as simplicial schemes

+\begin{definition} Taking $\oC$ to be the class of smooth surjections in $DG^+\Aff$, we will (by analogy with Examples \ref{cfddt}) refer to (trivial) $(n, \oC)$-hypergroupoids as (trivial) DG Artin $n$-hypergroupoids. \end{definition}

-The following is an immediate consequence of the Quillen equivalence between simplicial and dg algebras: \begin{proposition} If $f:X \to S$ is a relative DG Artin $n$-hypergroupoid, then $Df: DX \to DS$ is a relative derived Artin $n$-hypergroupoid, which is trivial whenever $f$ is.
+The following is an immediate consequence of the Quillen equivalence between simplicial and dg algebras: \begin{proposition} If $f:X \to S$ is a DG Artin $n$-hypergroupoid, then $Df: DX \to DS$ is a derived Artin $n$-hypergroupoid, which is trivial whenever $f$ is so.
 If $S= D^*Z$ for some $Z \in sc\Aff$, then the map

 is a weak equivalence.